Trenton Museum Society

 Second Vice President PATRICIA ALLEN is a retired Registered Nurse with over 50 years of experience in various health care fields.
 She graduated from Helene Fuld School of Nursing and MCCC with an Associate Degree.
 Her career growth expanded over the years to management as a coordinator supervisor of Home Health Aides at Life St. Francis.
 She is a Past Matron of Eastern Star, Princess Leah Chapter No. 23 PHA , a Community Gospel Choir and is currently an active member of the Helping Hands Ministry of Calvary Missionary Baptist Church.
 They assist in the needs of the homeless throughout the city of Trenton and vicinity.
 She has held positions such as Committee Chairperson, President and Liaison in the various organizations she serves.
 She possesses a passion for history, especially as it pertains to Trenton.

-KARL FLESCH graduated from Villanova University with a degree in math.
+KARL J. FLESCH graduated from Villanova University with a degree in math.
 He retired from the State of New Jersey as an IT manager.
 He currently works as a part time medical office manager for a practice in the Penn Health Princeton Medicine system.
 His interests lie in Trenton history and art.
 When he retired he wanted to help promote Trenton by mainly joining the boards of the Trenton City Museum and Trenton Historical Society.
-At the museum he recently curated exhibits on Trenton’s Junior No. 1, Cadwalader Park, Trenton Olympians, and Trenton’s Trolleys.
+At the museum he recently curated exhibits such as In the Beginning and on Trenton’s Junior No. 1, Cadwalader Park, Trenton Olympians, and Trenton’s Trolleys.
 He has co-curated other historical exhibits, including two on Trenton Central High School, which holds a special interest to him.
-For the historical society, he is the creator of their annual Trenton Calendar, a fundraiser for the society.
+Also on the board of the Trenton Historical Society, Karl is the creator of that organization’s annual Trenton Calendar, a fundraiser for the society.
 An avid photographer, he was selected to exhibit a photo in Penn Medicine’s juried show, Celebration of Art and Life 2018.

 JANE MALLOY is a Trenton native and is happy to still reside in the capital.
 She is a graduate of New York University and currently works in New York City as a Foreign Affairs Analyst.
-Jane has been a volunteer with Big Brothers/ Big Sisters and currently works with Trenton Reads a community- based organization that meets weekly to encourage and support reading activities for children in grades K-8.
+Jane heads up Trenton City Museum’s monthly Freedom Fridays Spoken Word & Open Mic, co-juried and co-curated the museum’s 2023 exhibition NEXT, and earlier exhibitions If These Quilts Could Talk and Stand Up Men.
+Jane has been a volunteer with Big Brothers/Big Sisters and currently works with Trenton Reads a community-based organization that meets weekly to encourage and support reading activities for children in grades K-8.
 Jane has also been an active volunteer with Exercise, Eat Always Together (EEAT, Inc.) a community-based organization that addresses obesity and overweight in children and adolescents.

 Recording Secretary JEAN SHADDOW attended Cook College of Rutgers University where she graduated with a Bachelor of Science degree in Natural Resource Management.
 A lifelong area resident, she was the Director of Trenton’s Division of Natural Resources for close to twenty years and was responsible for all park and recreation areas and all trees on public lands.
 After retiring from public service in 2011, she began working at Isles, Inc. where she has served as a Grant Manager for their Youth Institute and, currently, is a Senior Project Manager for Community Planning & Development.
 Jean is currently serving her third term on the Trenton Museum Society and has served as Vice-President and Treasurer as well as volunteering for several committees.
 A long-time community volunteer, Jean is a founding member of Trees for Trenton and currently sits on the Trenton Historical Society Board.